thuongtruong109/icoziv/README.md

 ## 📋 Icons List

 Currently, there are over 800+ icons available, and more are being added regularly.

-You can find the full list of available icons in the [Playground](https://thuongtruong109.github.io/icoziv/).
+To view full list of all available icons, check out the [Playground](https://thuongtruong109.github.io/icoziv/).
+It lets you browse, search, and customize icons easily.

 ## ⚙️ Technologies